A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 Colorful electronic displays in Tokyo

-For a fun activity, zoom around the streets of Akihabara on this go-kart tour.
-1 or 2-hour experiences are available, and you’ll need to bring an International driver’s licence.
+For a fun activity, zoom around the streets of Akihabara on the famous go-kart tours.
+Zip around the city street on a 1 or 2-hour experience, and don’t forget you’ll need to bring an International driver’s licence.

 For lunch, we decided to try the Akihabara location of Gyukatsu Motomura.
 This bustling restaurant was one of my favourites on our most recent trip.
 The concept here is beef katsu, but you cook it yourself on a stone plate to your liking.
 It comes as a set meal with rice, miso soup, cabbage and a few sauces, and it was the tastiest katsu I’ve EVER had!